George Christensen: Alt-right media

 Christensen has a couple of times appeared on alt-right media.
 In 2017 he appeared on "The Dingoes", a group that runs a podcast titled The Convict Report, which has included guests such as One Nation MP Mark Latham.
 Christensen has since expressed regret at his appearance.
 In September 2020, it was reported that Christensen was on "The Unshackled", another alt-right media group.
-He defended this appearance, with a spokesperson for Christenson, saying that "You do not 'catch' extremism by being interviewed by someone who has also interviewed people with extreme views."
+He defended this appearance, with a spokesperson for Christensen, saying that "You do not 'catch' extremism by being interviewed by someone who has also interviewed people with extreme views."

+In 2021 Christensen appeared on the TV show of American far-right conspiracy theorist Alex Jones.

 Abortion

 Christensen holds an ostensibly anti-abortion stance and has criticised all factions of parliament, including his own party, for funding local and international services which provide abortion.
-He was an outspoken critic of the Queensland Labor Party’s successful effort to decriminalise abortion in 2018 and encouraged members of the public to oppose the reforms at numerous public rallies throughout early 2018.
+He was an outspoken critic of the Queensland Labor Party's successful effort to decriminalise abortion in 2018 and encouraged members of the public to oppose the reforms at numerous public rallies throughout early 2018.

 COVID-19 pandemic

 Christensen is a vocal critic of the Australian government response to the COVID-19 pandemic.

 In October 2020 he called for the lifting of a ban on hydroxychloroquine in the treatment of COVID-19.
-In July 2021 he spoke at an anti-lockdown protest in Mackay, alongside Q-anon followers.
+In July 2021 he spoke at an anti-lockdown protest in Mackay, alongside QAnon followers.
 On 10 August 2021, in the Australian federal parliament, he called for an end to lockdowns, considering them ineffectual.
 He also presented misleading and inaccurate evidence that "masks don't work" and "Domestic vaccine passports are a form of discrimination."
 His claims conflict with information presented on the Australian Government's Department of Health website.
 Christensen was quickly censured by the opposition, the government, and the House of Representatives voted unanimously in favour, including his own party.
 He repeated his call for an end to lockdowns in the Australian federal parliament on 23 August 2021.

-Facebook removed a video of Christensen’s anti-lockdown speech after finding it contained “harmful health information” that breached Facebook's COVID-19 misinformation policy.
+Facebook removed a video of Christensen's anti-lockdown speech after finding it contained "harmful health information" that breached Facebook's COVID-19 misinformation policy.
 Christensen also told parents to not vaccinate their children against COVID-19, against scientific consensus and the official policy of the government that Christensen is a member of.

 Christensen caught COVID in April 2022 and self-administered ivermectin which is not an approved treatment for COVID in Australia.

 Personal life

 In 2019, Christensen married April Asuncion, whom he met in the Philippines in 2017.
 A joint investigation between Nine News, The Sydney Morning Herald and The Age alleged Christensen was a regular at the Ponytails bar - an adult entertainment venue in Angeles City.
-According to Nine News, the manager of the club stated Christensen was a "big spender”.
+According to Nine News, the manager of the club stated Christensen was a "big spender".
 The media outlets also alleged that Christensen's wife was an employee at Ponytails.
 Christensen denied that and called the stories "defamatory".